GSV 2021 Writing Prize

 the President (or a past or present member of Council nominated by the President, who is not a member of the Editorial Team or the Writers Circle)

 one other judge who is not a member of the Ancestor Editorial Team, the GSV Council, or the GSV Writers Circle

 The judges reserve the right not to award the prize if the entries are not considered to be of sufficient merit, or there are insufficient entries.

 The decision of the judges is final and no correspondence will be entered into.

 How to enter

-Submit your article as a Word document by email to firstname.lastname@example.org or on USB stick to the front desk at the GSV.
+Submit your article as a Word document by email to email@example.com or on a USB stick to the front desk at the GSV.
 Use a plain font, preferably Times New Roman, 12 point.
 Number your pages and include the title in a header.
 Do not put your name on the pages of the article, but include a separate cover page with your name and other details (see below).
 Do not include images with the text but send them in separate jpg or tiff files scanned at 300 dpi.
 Include the title of the article and a caption for each image.
 Hard copy will not be accepted.
-As USB sticks will not be returned, please be sure to retain a copy.
+As USBs will not be returned, please be sure to retain a copy.

 The closing date is 4.00 pm on Friday 27 August 2021 and articles received after this time will not be considered.